 - Impacted teeth

-- Major bite problems, such as overbite or open bite
+- Major bite problems, overbite or open bite

 - Adults wishing to avoid attention-drawing braces